 Clofazimine Side Effects

 Not all side effects for clofazimine may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to clofazimine: oral capsule

-Check with your doctor immediately if any of the following side effects occur while taking clofazimine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking clofazimine:Rare

 - Bloody or black, tarry stools